 Once you have received medical treatment for your injuries, it may be in your best interest to consult with a personal injury attorney to discuss your legal options.
 If you choose to hire a lawyer to handle your case, the process is more complicated than simply submitting a claim to the insurance company and getting a check to cover your losses.

-The settlement process can go quick, or it can take years.
+The personal injury settlement process can go quickly, or it can take several years.
 It may be easy and drama-free, or your attorney may face challenges along the way.
 The following are the steps involved:

 - Investigation.
 Once your attorney files a personal injury claim with the negligent driver’s insurance company, the insurance company will conduct its own investigation into the accident.
 This is done by an adjuster.
 The adjuster will review all the available evidence, determine liability, examine your medical records if you have signed a release, and come up with their own conclusion about your claim.